-In these Lighter Chicken Enchiladas cooked shredded chicken is mixed with a light chipotle sauce, stuffed into tortillas, topped with muenster cheese and baked until gooey and delicious!
+In these Lighter Chicken Enchiladas; cooke shredded chicken is mixed with a light chipotle sauce, stuffed into tortillas, topped with muenster cheese and baked until melty and delicious!
 Yields 8 enchiladas or 4 servings (2 each).

 I’ve never met an enchilada I didn’t like.
 Stuffed and baked tortillas topped with sauce and cheese?
 What’s not to love?

-I’m a little particular about my enchiladas.
-I prefer homemade enchilada red sauce (shocker right?) over store-bought, I love those crispy tortilla edges, so I go for and end piece every time.
-What I love about this particular enchilada recipe is that the sauce is different.
+I’m a little particular about my enchiladas, preferring homemade enchilada red sauce (shocker right?) over store-bought.
+If you haven’t made your own enchilada sauce YOU MUST!
+I have a quick version and a more from scratch version.
+But what I love about this particular enchilada recipe is that the sauce isn’t a red sauce at all!
 Yes, enchiladas without a red sauce!

 This sauce is made by sautéing onions, peepers, garlic, cumin and chipotles.
-A quick and simple roux plus broth makes for a lighter, creamy and broth-like sauce.
+You make a quick and simple roux stir in some broth which makes for a lighter, creamy and broth-like sauce.
+Amazing!

 Start by spraying a 9×13 baking dish with olive oil spray, then set it off to the side.
-Then heat a couple teaspoons of olive oil in a large skillet over medium heat.
-Next add in 1 cup finely dice onion and 1/2 cup finely diced red bell pepper.
+Heat a couple teaspoons of olive oil in a large skillet over medium heat, and add in 1 cup finely dice onion and 1/2 cup finely diced red bell pepper.
 Cook until tender, about 5 to 8 minutes.

 Once the peppers and onions are soft and translucent, add in the teaspoon of cumin and 3 cloves minced garlic, cook for 1 to 2 minutes.